Losing weight, putting on muscle, and making a healthier lifestyle change– what do these three things have in common?

 Meal Prep Tips From The SkinnyFit Expert!

 Now, as you probably know by now, I, myself am a pro when it comes to health, fitness, nutrition, and all things SkinnyFit!
 I hold professional certifications in Personal Training and Fitness Nutrition with the National Academy of Sports Medicine and am also a Professional Life Coach Practitioner with the Certified Coaches Alliance and The Coach Training Academy.
-In addition to my professional certifications, I am a former NPC Bikini Competitor, overall winner of the Bodybuilding.com’s Fit USA competition, and formerly sponsored by Beast Sports Nutrition.
+In addition to my professional certifications, I am a former NPC Bikini Competitor, overall winner of the Bodybuilding.com’s Fit USA competition, and former sponsored fitness athlete.

 I have personally worked with and helped hundreds of clients identify and reach their personal health and fitness goals and have since dedicated my expertise as a health and wellness writer… and I don’t plan on stopping any time soon!